tronikos/google_assistant_sdk_custom/README.md

 this custom integration is needed.

-In addition, because services calls currently don't return values (see [discussion](https://github.com/home-assistant/architecture/discussions/777)), the workaround is to fire events containing the command and response.
+In addition, because services calls currently don't return values (see [discussion](https://github.com/home-assistant/architecture/discussions/777)), the workaround is to fire events of `event_type: google_assistant_sdk_event` containing the command and response.
 See also rejected [PR](https://github.com/home-assistant/core/pull/84856).

 # Installation